 Karla L. Sapp is currently Licensed by the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapist as a Licensed Professional Counselor (LPC#006883) and the Florida Department of Health as a Licensed Mental Health Counselor (MH #16784).
 She also holds the following certifications: National Certified Counselor, Certified Clinical Mental Health Counselor, Master Addiction Counselor, Certified Professional Counselor Supervisor, and Approved Clinical Supervisor.
 Dr. Sapp is currently a member of the Licensed Professional Counselors Association of Georgia (LPCA-GA) and the former Coastal District Representative which consist of 21 counties.
-Dr. Sapp is also a member for the Florida Counseling Association and currently the Public Awareness and Support Committee Chair as well as the Member-At-Large for the Florida Association of Counseling Education and Supervision which comes with the responsibilities of Chairing the Professional Development and Awards Committees.
+Dr. Sapp is also a member for the Florida Counseling Association and currently the Public Awareness and Legislative/Public Policy Committee Chair as well as the Member-At-Large for the Florida Association of Counseling Education and Supervision which comes with the responsibilities of Chairing the Professional Development and Awards Committees.
 Dr. Sapp is always a NAADAC Critical Issues in the Black Community Committee member.

 A graduate of Armstrong Atlantic State University (BS Criminal Justice), South University-Savannah (Master of Arts in Professional Counseling) and Argosy University (Doctorate of Education in Counseling Psychology), Dr. Sapp has been practicing for 11 years, specializing in general mental health and addictions counseling, among the adult and criminal offender populations.
 Dr. Sapp also works with Adolescent Student-Athletes and Athletic Professionals, in her part-time private practice.

 Dr. Sapp has experience working in the following settings, In-Patient Acute Hospitalization, Outpatient, Correctional setting, and currently the Owner of U Matter Consulting and Counseling, LLC, located in South East Georgia.